BryantJMoy/BryantJMoy.github.io/02research.md

 ## Research in Progress
-* Can Social Pressure Induce Governmental Transparency?
+* Can Social Pressure Induce Governmental Responsiveness to Open Records Request?
 An Audit Experiment

 * The Fox News Effect on Uninformed and Misinformed Responses: Assessing the Variability in Political Knowledge